 - Support NCAS & UCN

-Assistant Professor, Ecosystem Ecology
+Associate Professor, Ecosystem Ecology

 My primary research interests lie in the realm of global change and its effects on terrestrial ecosystems.
 To this point, my research has focused on refining carbon budgets of forest ecosystems through sapflow based canopy conductance.
 In my current project I am adapting and re-parameterizing the Canopy Conductance Constrained Assimilation model (4CA) which I originally developed for a pine ecosystem at Duke.
 Once the model has been parameterized and validated at a specific site, climate change scenarios can be tested by using predicted values and implementing into the model predicting the outcome for that scenario for that site.